-- A family and child's privacy is the first and foremost priority. - It is the responsibility of camp staff to keep the transgender child's gender identity private. - Parents of a transgender camper are in no way required to notify camp directors, staff, AAUW members, branch coordinators, or anyone else associated with Tech Trek, that their child is transgender before the virtual event.
+- A family and child's privacy are the first and foremost priority. - It is the responsibility of camp staff to keep the transgender child's gender identity private. - Parents of a transgender camper are in no way required to notify camp directors, staff, AAUW members, branch coordinators, or anyone else associated with Tech Trek, that their child is transgender before camp.